 Honda Civic review

-The ninth-generation Honda Civic offers a softer look, better efficiency and lots of equipment to rival the Ford Focus and Volkswagen Golf
+The Honda Civic offers lots of equipment and some efficient engines to rival the Ford Focus and VW Golf

 Our choice: Civic 1.6-litre i-DTEC ES

-If you’re looking for a car that won’t see the dealer any more than it has to, buy a Civic.
-The previous-generation car has always performed well in the Driver Power survey and, as lots of technology has been carried over straight from the old car, we fully expect the new car to do just the same.
-Plus, Honda finished a very impressive sixth as a brand in the 2012 results, ahead of Hyundai and Mercedes.
 As for safety, the Civic has a maximum five-star Euro NCAP rating.
-Every Civic comes fitted with a full compliment of airbags, as well as LED daytime running lights, ESP and ABS as standard.
+That's partly because all Civics are fitted with a LED daytime running lights, ESP and ABS as standard.
 EX and EX GT models also get adaptive cruise control and a Collision Mitigation Braking System, which uses radar to detect imminent collisions at low speeds.

 The clever ‘Magic Seat’ rear bench means that you can fold the seats flat when you want to carry longer items, or flip the seats up cinema-style when you want to transport taller loads.
 The boot offers 477 litres of space (including 76 litres within an under-floor compartment), which is a massive 161 litres more than the Ford Focus but 113 litres and bigger than the 380-litre offering from the VW Golf.

 The low loading lip makes it easy to load big items into the car, but there's no spare wheel.
 And while thin A-pillars make forward visibility good, chunky rear pillars mean reversing is awkward.
 Plus, although the split rear screen has been lowered, it still interferes with your view out of the back.